 "I'm sure you'll be pleased to hear neither your friends nor any of the order members sustained any permanent injuries stemming from the fight at the ministry."
 The, except for Sirius, was understood.

 Harry clasped his hands tightly together at the reminder of what had been lost and what could have gone wrong.
-Tears welled up in his eyes as he thought of his friends and what could have happened to them.
+Tears threatened to well up in his eyes as he thought of his friends and what could have happened to them.
 Sirius' death needn't have been the only one that night.
 They had been so extremely lucky.
-Was Dumbledore trying to remind him of that or was he really offering the reassurance he said he was?
-Harry wasn't sure and he didn't care to ponder on it either.

 He pulled himself together and nodded tightly, still looking down at his fingers.
 There was a moment of silence that may have been awkward had Harry cared at all.

-"I suppose you are wondering about the prophesy you found yourself fighting for last night?"
+"I suppose you are wondering about the prophecy you found yourself fighting for last night?"

-And so the Headmaster explained as Harry sat in incredulous silence.
+And so the Headmaster explained as Harry sat in an increasingly incredulous silence.

 Harry closed his eyes tightly and took a deep breath.
 He had been prophesied to defeat a Dark Lord.
-He clutched the bridge of his nose.
+He rubbed at his scar in agitation.

 That wasn't even the most shocking thing, though.
-After all the odd things that happened to him it actually seemed somewhat tame.
+After all the odd things that had happened to him in the past, a prophecy dictating his destiny seemed par for the course.
 The thing that he just couldn't reconcile was that the two most powerful wizards in the world actually believed it and took it to heart as absolute truth.

 Harry knew he wasn't the smartest or the most powerful.
-He was, at least, self-aware.
-His connection with Voldemort was the only thing that enabled him to defeat him; otherwise, Harry was sure he would have been the loser in the whole "either must die" contest.
-That is if you believed in Prophesy, which Harry didn't.
-Especially when that stupid bint Trelawney was the one who gave to ridiculous thing.
-Of course since Voldemort believed in the stupid thing then it was guaranteed to be 'fulfilled.'
+He may be oblivious to many things, but he was at least self-aware.
+His connection with the mad man was the only thing that enabled him to defeat Voldemort; otherwise, Harry was sure he would have been the loser in the whole "either must die" contest.
+That is, if you believed in prophecy, which Harry didn't.
+Especially when that stupid bint Trelawney was the one who gave the ridiculous thing.
+Of course, since Voldemort believed in it, then it was guaranteed to be 'fulfilled.'

-He just couldn't understand why these two ridiculously powerful men believed that he, a child, would ever stand a chance against a 70 year old magical prodigy.
-They did though.
+He just couldn't understand why two ridiculously powerful men believed that he, a child, would ever stand a chance against a 70-year-old magical prodigy.
+They had, though.
 They had truly believed it.

 And now the Headmaster had started prattling on about how exactly he believed Harry had defeated Voldemort.
-If he noticed that the boy in front of him had stayed silent and stony-faced as he was told of the prophesy and the circumstances of it being kept from him, he had steadfastly ignored it.
+If he noticed that the boy in front of him had stayed silent while his face cycled through anger and incredulity he steadfastly ignored it.

 "When he possessed you that evening, he was unable to sustain contact.
-Even with your blood in his veins, your mothers love still protects you.
+Even with your blood in his veins, your mother's love still protected you.
 When he made mental contact with you, that protection, along with the love you feel for those around you, was too much for him.
-Much like you did physically your first year, you clung to his consciousness inside of you mentally, and Voldemort, body and soul, was destroyed."
-He smiled a grand smile at the bewildered boy.
+Much like you did physically in your first year, you clung to his consciousness inside of you mentally, and Voldemort, body and soul, was destroyed."
+Dumbledore paused and smiled a grand smile at the boy.

 "Many Aurors, ministry workers, and the Former Minister of Magic witnessed this."
-The man continued, oblivious to Harry's skepticism.
+The man continued, either oblivious or simply ignoring the blatant skepticism Harry was sure was written all over his face.
 "You have been cleared in the press and given the Order of Merlin first class.
 I am very proud of you, my boy.
 Perhaps, when you feel up to it, you can join the celebrations."

 Did he really just…?
-Harry thought shooting the man a poisonous look.
+Harry thought, shooting the man an incredulous look.

 Dumbledore seemed surprised for a moment.
 Harry couldn't be sure, if it was because of what he said or because he had actually spoken.